greencloudcomputing/docs/docs/Guide/CLI/Run a function in the Cloud.md

 id:	"6408a2721815ce1e1d877319"
 </browserWindow>

-You may know navigate to https://api.greencloud.dev/gc/[taskId]/result to get the result of the function.
+You may now navigate to https://api.greencloud.dev/gc/[taskId]/result to get the result of the function.
 If the function run hasn't been completed yet, you will get a 404 response.
 You may need to poll the link multiple times until you get the response.

 <browserWindow minHeight={150} url="https://api.greencloud.dev/gc/6408becf1815ce1e1d877349/result">
 Hello from GO by GreenCloud!